Partial federal government shutdown

 |

-Employer groups determine how much of the total monthly premium they pay (employer contribution) and how much their eligible employees pay (employee contribution) for medical coverage (and dental coverage, if applicable) (section 5(c) of the Interlocal Agreement).
+Employer groups determine how much of the total monthly premium they pay (employer contribution) and how much their eligible employees pay (employee contribution) for medical coverage (and dental or vision coverage, if applicable) (section 5(c) of the Interlocal Agreement).

 |